Warner

 Warner is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Warner's dwelling structure, as per the latest Census, consisted of 91.1% houses and 8.8% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This differs from Brisbane metro's structure which comprised 73.5% houses and 26.5% other dwellings.
-Home ownership in Warner stood at 20.3%, with mortgaged dwellings accounting for 49.1% and rented dwellings making up 30.6%.
-The median monthly mortgage repayment in Warner was $1,980, surpassing Brisbane metro's average of $1,863.
-Meanwhile, the median weekly rent figure in Warner was recorded at $420, compared to Brisbane metro's $380.
-Nationally, Warner's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Warner's dwelling structure, as per the latest Census, consisted of 91.1% houses and 8.8% other dwellings.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Warner stood at 20.3%, with mortgaged dwellings at 49.1% and rented ones at 30.6%.
+The median monthly mortgage repayment was $1,980, higher than Brisbane metro's $1,863.
+The median weekly rent figure was $420, compared to Brisbane metro's $380.
+Nationally, Warner's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing